DOliana/dewpoint-ventilator/README.md

 - `BASETOPIC/log/startup`: startup time in UTC (requires internet to get current time from ntp server)
 - `BASETOPIC/log/heartbeat`: heartbeat timestamp in UTC - sent every 10 seconds
-- `BASETOPIC/log/ventilatorStatusReason`: Reason as string for the current state of the ventilator.
+- `BASETOPIC/log/message`: Reason as string for the current state of the ventilator.
+- `BASETOPIC/log/status`: can be `error` or `OK` - errors can disappear, but should be investigated in the long run

 ### special topics